th2-net/th2-rpt-data-provider/README.md

     cradleDispatcherPoolSize: 1 // number of threads in the cradle dispatcher
     sseSearchDelay: 5 // the number of seconds by which the search to the future is delayed when keepOpen = true

-    getEventsLimit: 100 // the maximum number of events that can be requested in the getEvents method
+    getEventsLimit: 100 // the maximum number of events that can be requested in the getEvents methodf

+    rabbitBatchMergeFrequency: 200 // messages are packed into batches after a given time (rabbitBatchMergeFrequency) or when the maximum batch size is reached (rabbitMergedBatchSize)
+    rabbitMergedBatchSize: 16      //

+    rabbitBatchMergeBuffer: 500 // size of the message batch buffer

+    decodeMessageConsumerCount: 64 // number of batch handlers running in parallel

+    eventSearchChunkSize: 64 // the size of event chunks during sse search and the maximum size of the batch of messages upon request getEvents

   pins: // pins are used to communicate with codec components to parse message data
     - name: to_codec
       connection-type: mq